klmnden/azure-docs.tr-tr/articles/virtual-network/virtual-network-create-udr-classic-ps.md

     -RouteTableName UDR-FrontEnd
     ```

-## <a name="create-the-udr-for-the-back-end-subnet"></a>Arka uç alt ağ için UDR oluşturma
+## <a name="create-the-udr-for-the-back-end-subnet"></a>Arka uç alt ağı için UDR oluşturun
-Yol tablosu ve senaryoyu temel arka uç alt ağ için gereken rota oluşturmak için aşağıdaki adımları tamamlayın:
+Yol tablosu ve senaryo temel alınarak arka uç alt ağı için rota oluşturmak için aşağıdaki adımları tamamlayın:

-1. Arka uç alt ağ için yol tablosu oluşturmak için aşağıdaki komutu çalıştırın:
+1. Arka uç alt ağı için rota tablosu oluşturmak için aşağıdaki komutu çalıştırın:

     ```powershell
     New-AzureRouteTable -Name UDR-BackEnd `